How to Grow Tropical Fruits in Hardiness Zones 8 & 9:

 Inside the newly dubbed hothouse, I had tropical plants such as papaya, granadilla, mangos, starfruit, Malabar spinach, taro, pineapples, Hawaiian purple potatoes as well as subtropical citrus & avocados, etc… I even brought in my young Violette de Bordeaux fig tree which ended up setting fruit over the winter.
 All my plants inside this hothouse survived the 3 long months of harsh cold weather (5 weeks of which was without me being there).
 That was the GOOD news… the BAD news was my electricity bill; a good estimation was an additional $100CAD/$75USD month cost!
 So yes, the theory of growing tropical fruits in zones 8-9 easily is now proven… but easy doesn’t mean cheap.

 I can only recommend growing tropical fruits in temperate regions for hobbyists with disposable income.
 Though most winters here are nowhere close to the one we just had in 2022/23… you can still expect to dish out an additional $75CAD/$55USD for each cold month.
 For that kind of money, you can simply purchase better tasting tropical fruits from your local grocer.
 You can always bring a few tropical plants indoors if you have the room.
-Not all is lost however, I also have an article about which tropical fruits can be grown in zone 8-9 without breaking the bank and avoiding growing ones that I proved will not survive without expensive heating/lighting.
+Not all is lost however, I also wrote an article about which tropical fruits can be grown in zone 8-9 without breaking the bank and avoiding growing ones that I proved will not survive without expensive heating/lighting.